Salmon-Computer-Vision/salmon-computer-vision/utils/pi/README.md

 python3 -m pip install -U docker-compose
 ```

+## Tailscale

+Tailscale is a remote connection software that can allow remote connections
+past something like Starlink.

+Follow the [Jetson instructions](../jetson/README.md) in setting it up for the raspi.

 ## Auto-mounting external HDD

 When a harddrive is plugged into the raspberry pi by default, it may be mounted